 - Add glitter.
 Don’t be shy dump it on.

 The Twelve Days of Christmas by Jan Brett is a great book to read whether your children are familiar with the song or not.
 I love that even though I think of it being a song, my son thinks of it as a math book, counting up the gifts on every page.
-In classic Jan Brett fashion the illustrations are incredibly detailed , in the side pictures you can follow a family trimming their tree and I particularly liked the holiday salutations on every page in different languages.
+In classic Jan Brett fashion, the illustrations are incredibly detailed.
+In the side pictures, you can follow a family trimming their tree, I particularly liked the holiday salutations on every page in different languages.
 Really my only complaint is the copy we got from the library was sticky.

 Ho, Ho, Ho, Tucker! by Leslie McGuirk is a cute story about an adorable little dog Tucker who is crazy about Christmas.
 While getting into the holiday spirit he burns his nose on a cookie pan.
-When Santa sees his bright red nose he asks him to come a long for the fun on Christmas Eve.
-There is a lot of good natured humor that any young child will giggle at , Tucker peeing on a Christmas tree got some good giggles at our house.
+When Santa sees his bright red nose he asks him to come along for the fun on Christmas Eve.
+Any young child will giggle at the good-natured humor.
+Tucker peeing on a Christmas tree got some good giggles at our house.
 I doubt this will be a Christmas classic to read on Christmas Eve but it a cute book your kids will enjoy.This post contains affiliate links

 The Activity Mom says